b-meson/securitytalks/Breakaway_digisec/break.rst

 Off-The-Record (OTR)
 ====================

-Uses a DH-DR for Forward Secrecy.
+Forward Secrecy.
 Requires a registered Jabber account.
 Install Pidgin or xmpp-client or Adium or ChatSecure (mobile)

 ----